MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Parameters.md

 ## SHORT DESCRIPTION
-Describes how to work with command parameters in  Windows PowerShell®.
+Describes how to work with command parameters in  Windows PowerShell?

 ## LONG DESCRIPTION